alarm-craft/alarm-craft/README.md

    ```bash
    pip install alarm-craft
    ```
-1. Create a json file like below and save it `config.json`
+1. Create a json file like below and save it as `config.json`
    ```json
    {
      "resources": {